MichaelBuhler/custom-ao-modules/README.md

 # Custom AO Modules

 This repository contains simple working examples for each build method that I have figured out.
 The rest is up to you.

+_This repository is provided by the Marshal AO team.
+You can [join us on Discord](https://discord.gg/KzSRvefPau)._

 ## Choose Your Own Adventure!